BITS for GAPS: Bayesian Information-Theoretic Sampling for hierarchical GAussian Process Surrogates: Numerical Example: Phase Equilibria

 We perform inference using the \texttt{HamiltonianMonteCarlo} class from the \texttt{mcmc} submodule of \texttt{TensorFlow Probability}~\cite{dillon2017}.
 We set the sampler to use a fixed step size of 0.05 with five leapfrog steps per iteration.
 During the first five iterations, we enable step size adaptation with an adaptation rate of 0.1 and a target acceptance probability of 0.9.
-Each HMC chain generates 5,000 samples, discarding the first 3,000 as burn-in.
+Each HMC chain generates 5,000 samples.
 We run four independent chains in parallel.
-We assess convergence using the Gelman–Rubin statistic ($\hat{R}$)~\cite{gelman1992}.
+We assess MCMC performance using the Gelman–Rubin statistic ($\hat{R}$)~\cite{gelman1992} and effective sample size ($\hat{ESS}$).
 We compute MAP estimates and 95\% credible intervals using the approximation methods described in Section~\ref{subsection: approxinf}.
 To visualize hyperparameter correlations, we construct pair plots of the joint marginals.
 We estimate densities using kernel density estimation (KDE), implemented via the \texttt{stats.kde\_gaussian} class from the \texttt{SciPy} library~\cite{Virtanen2020}.

 We deploy the BITS for GAPS framework to guide model development.
 We identify the point of maximum entropy using the \texttt{SciPy.optimize} module in \python with the Limited-memory Broyden–Fletcher–Goldfarb–Shanno with Box constraints (L-BFGS-B) solver~\cite{byrd1995, Zhu1997}.
-To find a near-global optimum, we run the optimization with 15 restarts, using a Sobol sequence to generate initial values.
-We approximate entropy using 15 Gaussian mixtures, corresponding to samples drawn from the hyperparameter posterior.
+To find a near-global optimum, we run the optimization with ten restarts, using a Sobol sequence to generate initial values.
+We approximate entropy using a second order Taylor expansion and 15 samples from the hyperparameter posterior.
+Since each Gaussian component carries weight $1/\nosamples$, the posterior mass associated with each component is concentrated locally, leading to comparatively small component variances and reduced truncation error in the Taylor approximation.

 To quantify the accuracy and uncertainty of the predictive surrogate model, we calculate error metrics between the training and test sets.
 Specifically, we calculate the root mean squared error (RMSE) and mean absolute error (MAE) for the test and train sets using 50 realizations of the surrogate model posterior.
-We terminate BITS for GAPS once the RMSE and MAE between test and train sets.
+We terminate BITS for GAPS once the RMSE and MAE between test and train sets stabilizes.